zendesk-ricky-dsilva/cerebro-mcp-server/README.md

 ### project_get_details

-Retrieves detailed information about a project and its associated repositories.
+Retrieves detailed information about a project.

 **Parameters:**

 - `project_permalink` (required): The permalink of the project to retrieve

 **Returns:**

-- Project metadata (name, description, category, etc.)
+- Project metadata (name, description, category, criticality tier, release state, owner, etc.)
-- List of repositories where `kube_project` matches the project permalink
+- Project repository URLs (URLs associated with the project)
-- Repository details (URL, category, status, etc.)
+- Project deployment URLs (deduplicated primary and additional deployment URLs)

 ### project_get_dependencies

 Retrieves comprehensive dependency information for a project using asynchronous API calls for optimal performance.

 **Parameters:**

 - `project_permalink` (required): The permalink of the project to retrieve dependencies for

 **Performance Features:**

 - **Asynchronous Processing**: All dependency details are fetched concurrently using Go routines
 - **Parallel API Calls**: Multiple providing projects are queried simultaneously
 - **Maintained Order**: Results are presented in the original dependency order
 - **Error Resilience**: Individual API failures don't block other dependency fetches

 **Returns:**

 - Project basic information (ID, name, permalink, description)
 - List of dependencies with detailed information for each:
   - Providing project details (name, category, criticality tier, owner, etc.)